 - I have worked in private practice since 2002.

-- I continue to work as Manager for of a highly regarded, NHS supported, counselling service in the voluntary sector.
+- I continue to work as a Manager for a highly regarded, NHS-funded, counselling service in the voluntary sector.
 I've been in post since 2004.

 - I am an experienced group supervisor and trainer, with experience as a counselling group facilitator.

 Some other things:

-- I have served on the Greenwich Council Emergency Planning and Liaison Group from 2005 to the present, and also of the Greenwich Safeguarding Children Child Death Overview Panel until 2014.
+- I have served on the Greenwich Council Emergency Planning and Liaison Group from 2005 to the present, and also on the Greenwich Safeguarding Children Child Death Overview Panel until 2014.

 - In 2007, I worked with Prof Colin Murray-Parkes to deliver a conference on Love and Loss at the University of Greenwich